huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Helping-Users-to-Protect-Files-by-Using-Azure-Rights-Management.md

 2. From the **File** menu, click **Info**, click **Protect Document**, click **Restrict Access**, and then choose a template to quickly apply the appropriate usage rights, or select **Restrict Access** and select the usage rights yourself.

    > [!NOTE]
-   >    If this is the first time that you have used Rights Management, you will contact the [!INCLUDE[aad_rightsmanagement_1](Azure Rights Management)] service and will be prompted for credentials to configure the Office IRM client.
+   >    If this is the first time that you have used Rights Management, you will contact the --- translation.priority.ht:
+  - es-es
+  - fr-fr
+  - it-it
+  - ko-kr
+  - pt-br
+  - ru-ru
+  - zh-cn
+  - zh-tw
+translation.priority.mt:
+  - de-de
+  - ja-jp
+---
+Azure Rights Management service and will be prompted for credentials to configure the Office IRM client.

 3. Save the document.